Ghini/ghini.desktop/doc/building.rst

 where to put the tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Test class names must start with ``Test`` to be collected by pytest.

 Locate the test script and choose the class where to put the extra unit tests.

 https://coveralls.io/builds/3741152/source?filename=bauble%2Fplugins%2Fplants%2Ftest.py#L273